 As part of developing more integrated system solutions for the automotive industry he joined Magna Symatec and was involved in developing complete cockpit systems around the world.
 In January 1999 Paul joined the Australian Trade Commission as Trade Commissioner Automotive.
 As an Automotive specialist Paul is responsible for Automotive O.E. strategy for the Americas region including USA, Canada and Latin America.
 Upon leaving Austrade in 2002, Paul joined Permo-Drive, a high technology start-up involved in hybrid hydraulic systems for vehicles.
 As President of their USA operations and was involved establishing the technology with several key customers, including the USA Army and also in establishing a partnership and subsequent license agreement with a major tier one supplier.

 Subsequently he started his own company to develop and commercialize new diesel engine technology that improves emissions and fuel economy.
 The company won numerous awards and was published in several prestigious magazines, and several patents issued.
 The company successfully obtained external funding after which he exited the organization.

 Paul has been married for 30 years with two grown children, one of which is a US Army Officer following in the family tradition of service alongside his father, grandfather, and great grandfather.

-Paul is based in Huntsville, Alabama.
+Paul is based in Huntsville, Alabama, and Ann Arbor, Michigan.